rementia/vocab-app/README.md

 portfolio_tango_frequency_mode
 ```

-localStorage is used for browser-local state, such as the selected volume, current mode, word position, sidebar state, and local fallback data.
+localStorage is used for browser-local UI state, such as the selected volume, current mode, word position, sidebar state, display settings, and review history used by 四択問題 and frequency mode.

 四択問題 mode stores per-word correct and incorrect answer history in `portfolio_tango_review_scores`.
 Frequency mode uses that local review history so words answered incorrectly appear more often, while words with repeated correct answers appear slightly less often.